-Having the desire to help, I started to support the women in every way I could.
-I spent long term shifts, days, nights, weekends in the hospital and supported over years thousands of women.
+In 2007, life brought Silvia Bahr to the labor ward of the public hospital in La Ceiba.
+She was dismayed and deeply touched by the conditions.
+She started to support the women in every way she could.
+Volunteered long term shifts, days, nights, weekends in the hospital and supported over years thousands of women.

-Through this work I pioneered the “support women during labor” in Honduras.
-I also took note of the needs that expanded outside the hospitals into the outlining communities.
+Through this work she pioneered the “support women during labor” in Honduras.
+She also took note of the needs that expanded outside the hospitals into the outlining communities.

 “One of the greatest gifts about learning another language is that it provides key insights and perspective into one’s culture.
 For example, dar a luz, (literal translation “to give light”) is the expression used in Spanish when referring to a woman giving birth.
 What an exemplary phrase to describe one of the most precious moments in a woman’s life!”
 Anna Blankenberger